medusa-project/active-medusa/README.md

 Bang versions (!) of `create` and `save` are available that will raise errors if anything goes wrong.

-Note that the constructor accepts any parameter defined in an `rdf_property` statement, as well as any `belongs_to` relationship.
+Note that the constructor accepts any parameter defined in a `property` statement, as well as any `belongs_to` relationship.

 ### Establishing Relationships